 Inside a US air base hit by Iranian missiles

-US air base Al Asad in Iraq was targeted by Iran in response to the death of Qasem Soleimani, the top Iranian military commander, who was killed in a US air strike.
+Al Asad was targeted after Iranian military commander Qasem Soleiman was killed in a US air strike.

-BBC Persian correspondent Nafiseh Kohnavard was allowed inside the high security base to see the damage and speak to soldiers who survived the attack.

 -